Pre-processing

 Arguments

-rd: AReturnsResultobject containing asset and/or factor returns.i: Index of the asset or factor to view.
+rd: AReturnsResultobject containing asset and/or factor returns.i: Indices of the assets to view.

 Returns